-Previous FEC benchmarks derive from IC50 measurements across multiple types of biochemical or in cellular measurements, ranging from qPCR detection, Ba/F3 activity assays, or mobility shift assays (gel shift).30,57-60 In turn, there are many more sources of experimental variation that can affect the quality of benchmarking measurements.
-Furthermore, variation in experimental contexts, from cells to in vitro mobility measurements, to variability in cell type for qPCR, may cause context-dependent variation that alters the measured impact of clinical kinase mutations.
-Such protocol specific variability may not capture accurate cancer-like cellular contexts and environments, thus introducing noise into the benchmarking dataset.
-Ideally, our ability to measure IC50 would use a consistent experimental readout that more directly and consistently reports on binding.
-There is a need for comparing against a dataset that uses a single type of measurement in a controlled rigorous manner.
+Previous FEC benchmarks derive from IC{50} measurements across multiple types of biochemical or in cellular measurements,^{18,24} ranging from qPCR detection, Ba/F3 activity assays, or mobility shift assays (gel shift).^{30,57-60} In turn, there are many more sources of experimental variation that can affect the quality of benchmarking measurements.61 Furthermore, variation in experimental contexts, from cells to in vitro mobility measurements, to variability in cell type for qPCR, may cause context-dependent variation that alters the measured impact of clinical kinase mutations.^{61,62} Such protocol specific variability may not capture accurate cancerlike cellular contexts and environments, thus introducing noise into the benchmarking data set.^{63,64} Ideally, our ability to measure IC{50} would use a consistent experimental readout that more directly and consistently reports on binding.
+There is a need for comparing against a data set that uses a single type of measurement in a controlled rigorous manner.

-NanoBRET offers a high throughput in-cell approach to prospectively evaluate mutations and their impact on kinase-inhibitor binding.
-This method relies on the principle of resonance energy transfer between a bioluminescent donor and a fluorescent acceptor.
-NanoBRET has proven valuable for high-throughput screening of mutations and their effects on ligand binding, and allows for the cellular environment to influence kinase-inhibitor binding, providing an in-cell characterization of the change in affinity.
-The consistency in experimental measurements allows us avoid multiple sources of experimental variation when benchmarking FEC results.
-NanoBRET data has previously demonstrated its capacity to measure the impact of mutations on Abl kinase, even revealing new possible kinetic mechanisms of drug resistance.
-Computational tools to identify these highly sensitive mutations a priori may reduce patient burden and increase treatment outcomes as we are able to more precisely treat patients who would benefit most from the use of sensitized drugs.
+NanoBRET offers a high throughput in-cell approach to prospectively evaluate mutations and their impact on kinaseinhibitor binding.^{65,66} This method relies on the principle of resonance energy transfer between a bioluminescent donor and a fluorescent acceptor.
+NanoBRET has proven valuable for high-throughput screening of mutations and their effects on ligand binding,^{24,67,68} and allows for the cellular environment to influence kinase-inhibitor binding, providing an in-cell characterization of the change in affinity.^{24,67} The consistency in experimental measurements allows us to avoid multiple sources of experimental variation when benchmarking FEC results.62 NanoBRET data has previously demonstrated its capacity to measure the impact of mutations on Abl kinase, even revealing new possible kinetic mechanisms of drug resistance.24 Computational tools to identify these highly sensitive mutations a priori may reduce patient burden and increase treatment outcomes as we are able to more precisely treat patients who would benefit most from the use of sensitized drugs.

-Here, we present the first prospective benchmark of structure-informed physical and machine learning models for the prediction of resistance/susceptibility, using a recently-described NanoBRET assay to measure the impact of clinical Abl mutations within cells, considering first- and second-generation TKIs, imatinib and dasatinib (Fig. 1 and 2).24,60,69-71 We compare and evaluate the performance of structure-based methods to predict the impact of mutations, including replica exchange and non-equilibrium switching methods, Rosetta-based methods, and a previously published Random Forest method (Fig. 3).
-We apply these methods on clinically identified mutations of Abl kinase, and compare $\Delta\Delta G$ predictions against measured values from experimental nanoBRET measurements of Abl binding to imatinib and dasatinib.
-Furthermore, we show that high throughput biophysical methods like nanoBRET provide comparable measurements to other low-throughput methods, demonstrating the value of nanoBRET as a benchmark measurement for assessing $\Delta\Delta G$ accuracy.
-We further demonstrate the capacity of free energy calculations to independently predict accurate $\Delta\Delta G$ values even for distal mutations that are not near the binding site.
-Lastly, we also demonstrate that FECs are capable of improving $\Delta\Delta G$ by considering alternative protonation states.
-The integration of multiple computational methods allows for a comprehensive and reliable prediction of mutation effects, aiding in the design of effective therapeutic strategies and advancing precision medicine.
+Here, we present the first prospective benchmark of structure-informed physical and machine learning models for the prediction of resistance/susceptibility, using a NanoBRET assay to measure the impact of clinical Abl mutations within cells, considering first- and second-generation TKIs, imatinib and dasatinib (Figures 1 and 2).^{24,60,69-71} We compare and evaluate the performance of structure-based methods to predict the impact of mutations, including replica exchange and nonequilibrium switching methods, Rosetta-based methods,38 and a previously published Random Forest method

 Figure 1.
-Clinically relevant ABL1A mutations occur throughout the kinase domain at varying frequencies.
+Clinically relevant mutations occur throughout Abl kinases, at varying frequencies.
 A. Structure of Abl kinase (PDB: 1OPJ), highlighting the positions of clinically derived Abl mutations (orange spheres) associated with resistance (defined by COSMIC or OncoKB).
-B. Lollipop plot denoting the number of clinical samples found in the COSMIC/OncoKB databases denoting the number of times a mutation occurs at each position of the kinase domain sequence.
-Secondary structure of the corresponding region is indicated (above) denoting whether the region is helical (red), a $\beta$ -strand (yellow) or a loop (blue).
+B. Lollipop plot denoting the number of clinical samples found in the Cosmic/cBioPortal Databases denoting the number of times a mutation occurs at each position of the kinase domain sequence.
+Secondary structure of the corresponding region is indicated (above) denoting whether the region is helical (red), a β -strand (yellow) or a loop (blue).